-genes we uncovered in this study have been previously described in the literature on the leptin-melanocortin pathway in sheep.
+By expanding upon prior research on the leptin-melanocortin system in sheep and other species, we hoped to better illuminate the similarities and differences between our findings.
+By making this comparison, we can place our findings within the context of the existing body of research and pick out similarities, differences, and gaps that could use more exploration.
+By studying the expression patterns of genes within the Leptin-Melanocortin System, we were able to discover candidate genes related with rapid growth and high carcass production in sheep.
+We compared our findings to those of the same systems in sheep, cattle, and pigs by a comprehensive literature study.
+Several of the differentially expressed genes we uncovered in this study have been previously described in the literature on the leptin-melanocortin pathway in sheep.
 Gene A, which was up-regulated in the current study, is only one example; it has been repeatedly linked to improved growth and carcass features across various sheep populations.
 The significance of Gene A in controlling these qualities across diverse genetic origins is bolstered by this pairing.
 Our results also corroborate those of investigations performed on other animals.
 Similar genes within the leptin-melanocortin system have been linked to growth and carcass traits in cattle and pigs, for example.
-This phylogenetic coherence shows that these features are underpinned by conserved molecular pathways, albeit with room for species-specific adaptations (Alberfkani et al., 2022).
+This phylogenetic coherence shows that these features are underpinned by conserved molecular pathways, albeit with room for species-specific adaptations.
 There are, however, differences and variability between studies, both within sheep and between species, and they must be taken into account.
 Variations in experimentation, sample size, breed diversity, and environmental conditions could all account for these contradictions.
-It is also possible that species-specific physiological adaptations and genetic variances alter the functional roles of particular genes within the leptin-melanocortin system.
+It is also possible that speciesspecific physiological adaptations and genetic variances alter the functional roles of particular genes within the leptin-melanocortin system.
 Future studies involving larger and more diverse sheep populations, functional validation experiments, and investigation of interactions between genes within the leptin-melanocortin system and other regulatory pathways are recommended to address these discrepancies and further elucidate the functional significance of the identified candidate genes.

-Furthermore, functional annotation and pathway analysis of the differentially expressed genes revealed several enriched pathways related to growth and metabolism, including the PI3K-Akt signaling, insulin, and adipocytokine signaling pathways (Ashraf et al., 2021).
+Furthermore, functional annotation and pathway analysis of the differentially expressed genes revealed several enriched pathways related to growth and metabolism, including the PI3K-Akt signaling, insulin, and adipocytokine signaling pathways.
 These pathways have been previously implicated in regulating growth and metabolism in various species, and their enrichment in this study provides further evidence of their importance in sheep.
 To improve the genetics of sheep through the selection process, it is necessary to determine the amount of additive genetic value or gene effects that may be passed down from parents to children.
 There are big genes that exert a substantial significant effect on a variety of features, even though the majority of economically relevant quantitative characteristics are controlled by a greater number of genes, including the influence of massive environmental factors (Barsh et al., 2000, Safari et al., 2005).
 It is likely that the genetic determinants of inter-individual variation in body fat mass are diverse and interact with one another, with each variance exerting only a moderate influence.
-This is similar to the situation with other common and complicated traits (Faroogi and O'rahilly 2008).
+This is similar to the situation with other common and complicated traits (Farooqi and O'rahilly 2008).